wikreg/Stage_CEA_Exoplanet_VR/README.md

-Hello!
+🔬 Revisiting the Fulton Gap

-This is a small review of the existing data about the gap in certain type of exoplanets also known as the Fulton gap.
+This repository contains a small review of existing data focusing on the gap in the distribution of certain exoplanets, famously known as the Fulton Gap.

-With this code i revisit some of hte graphs done in
+With this code, I revisit some of the graphs originally presented in the paper:

+"Density, not radius, separates rocky and water-rich small planets orbiting M dwarf stars" (Luque & Pallé, 2022)

+The goal is to provide a fresh, exciting look at these key findings for my GitHub repository.